Ball Four: Publication and responseBall Four proved to be commercially successful. The first edition was published in an edition of just 5,000 copies and quickly sold out. Reprints, translations, and new editions ensued, with the book ultimately selling millions of copies worldwide, eventually being considered a classic.

-Negative reaction
+Reaction within baseball

 Baseball commissioner Bowie Kuhn called Ball Four "detrimental to baseball," and tried to force Bouton to sign a statement saying that the book was completely fictional.
-Bouton refused to deny any of Ball Four's revelations.
+Bouton refused to deny any of revelations in Ball Four.
 Many of Bouton's teammates never forgave him for publicly airing what he had learned in private about their flaws and foibles.
 The book made Bouton unpopular with many players, coaches and officials on other teams as well, as they felt he had betrayed the long-standing rule: "What you see here, what you say here, what you do here, let it stay here."
 Pete Rose took to yelling "Fuck you, Shakespeare!" from the dugout whenever Bouton was pitching.

-Many of the day's sportswriters also denounced Bouton, with Dick Young leading the way, calling Bouton and Shecter "social lepers".
+A number of sportswriters also denounced Bouton, with Dick Young leading the way, calling Bouton and Shecter "social lepers".

-Although Bouton wrote about Mickey Mantle mostly in a positive light, his comments on Mantle's excesses spawned most of the book's notoriety, and provoked Bouton's essential blacklisting from baseball.
+Although Bouton wrote about Mickey Mantle in a mostly positive light, his comments on Mantle's excesses spawned most of the book's notoriety, and provoked Bouton's essential blacklisting from baseball.
 Bouton tried several times to make peace with Mantle, but not until Bouton sent a condolence note after Mantle's son Billy died of cancer in 1994 did Mantle contact Bouton.
 The two former teammates reconciled not long before Mantle's death in 1995.

 Hank Aaron, Leo Durocher, Mickey Mantle and Tom Gorman, each of whom had, at one time or another, been either directly or indirectly associated with Bouton, expressed their opinions on the book, none of them favorable, on a 1979 episode of The Dick Cavett Show.

 Legacy

-The following year Bouton described the fallout from Ball Four and his ensuing battles with Commissioner Kuhn and others in another book, titled I'm Glad You Didn't Take It Personally.
-The title was Dick Young's response when Bouton joked with him about his "social leper" comment.
+The following year, Bouton described the fallout from Ball Four and his ensuing battles with Commissioner Kuhn and others in another book, titled I'm Glad You Didn't Take It Personally.
+Bouton dedicated the book to sportswriter Dick Young and Bowie Kuhn.

 In 1976, Ball Four became the inspiration for an eponymous television sitcom.
 Bouton starred as "Jim Barton", a baseball player who was also a writer with a preoccupation with his teammates' personal lives.
 The show was canceled after five episodes.